adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 2. `./embeddablesDisabled` - defines whether or not embeddables are disabled in the edit dialog.
 1. `./htmlDisabled` - defines whether or not free-form HTML input is disabled in the edit dialog.
 3. `./allowedEmbeddables` - defines the embeddables that are allowed to be selected by an author when embeddables are not disabled.
+4. `./youtubeMuteEnabled` - enables the ability of content authors to configure the [YouTube mute parameter][yt-parameters]
+5. `./youtubeMuteDefaultValue` - the default value of the [YouTube mute parameter][yt-parameters]
+6. `./youtubeAutoPlayEnabled` - enables the ability of content authors to configure the [YouTube Autoplay parameter][yt-parameters]
+7. `./youtubeAutoPlayDefaultValue` - the default value of the [YouTube Autoplay parameter][yt-parameters]
+8. `./youtubeLoopEnabled` - enables the ability of content authors to configure the [YouTube loop parameter][yt-parameters]
+9. `./youtubeLoopDefaultValue` - the default value of the [YouTube loop parameter][yt-parameters]
+10. `./youtubePlaysInlineEnabled` - enables the ability of content authors to configure the [YouTube playsinline parameter][yt-parameters]
+11. `./youtubePlaysInlineDefaultValue` - the default value of the [YouTube playsinline parameter][yt-parameters]
+12. `./youtubeRelatedVideosEnabled` - enables the ability of content authors to configure the [YouTube rel parameter][yt-parameters]
+13. `./youtubeRelatedVideosDefaultValue` - the default value of the [YouTube rel parameter][yt-parameters]

 ### Edit Dialog Properties
 The following JCR properties are used: